 Free Camping in Georgia

 4. Rood Creek Campground – This makes the list for one of the top spots in Georgia.
-This spot is right on the river and maintained by the US Army Corps of Engineers.
+This spot is right on the river and is maintained by the US Army Corps of Engineers.

 5. Hickey Gap – Located in the Cohutta Wildlife Management area and right on Mill Creek they have picnic tables, fire rings, and lamp poles among other things.